Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #probability.joint-probability, #probability.conditional-probability, #probability.marginal-probability

-## Explain the sum rule in probability theory.
+## Explain the sum rule in probability theory

 The sum rule in probability theory is expressed as:
 $$